-Faith in Jesus Christ as God’s appointed Saviour comes through hearing the Gospel Rom 10:17 and being persuaded that Jesus Christ is the Son of God Act 8:37; Jn 5:24-25 and thus He can be trusted in all that He says and does.
+Faith in Jesus Christ as God’s appointed Saviour comes through hearing the Gospel Rom 10:17 and being persuaded that Jesus Christ is the Son of God Act 8:37 and Jn 5:24-25 and thus He can be trusted in all that He says and does.

 Faith in Jesus Christ as my Saviour comes through understanding and believing that Jesus Christ offers Himself in the Gospel to be the Saviour of all those who hear the Gospel Rev 22:17, thus He is offering me this unspeakable privilege, and through this understanding one believes in Christ as one’s personal Saviour and commits one’s soul to Him for salvation, as He freely offers Himself as such in the Gospel 2Tim 1:12.

-Some people claim to have faith in Jesus Christ and James asserts that some of them are mistaken Jam 2:17.
+James asserts that some of those who claim to have faith in Jesus Christ are mistaken Jam 2:17.
 So Paul exhorts us to examine ourselves whether we be in the faith 2Cor 13:5.

 Different objects of assurance